alexandre-touret/api-first-workshop/docs/workshop.md

 > - How to easily remove the boilerplate code
 > - Stick to the specification

-### 📝 Updating the Maven configuration
+### 📝 Update the Maven configuration

-ℹ️ We will set up Maven to automatically generate the server code from the OpenAPI file stored into the ``src/main/resources/openapi/guitarheaven-openapi.yaml``.
+ℹ️ We will set up Maven to automatically generate the server code (i.e., model classes and API interfaces) from the OpenAPI file stored into the ``src/main/resources/openapi/guitarheaven-openapi.yaml``.

 The corresponding source code will be generated in the ``target/generated-sources/openapi`` directory.

-Let us do it now!
+Let us do it!

-* Stop now the Quarkus application by typing ``q`` in the command prompt.
+* Stop the Quarkus application by typing ``q`` in the command prompt.
 * Go to the ``pom.xml`` and update it as following:

 In the ``build>plugins`` section, add the following plugin: